ayoubkandah/reading-notes/Readme.md

  ## Growth Mindset
  >*is for Individuals who believe their talents can be developed (through Effort and challenges ) .
 They tend to achieve more than those with a more fixed mindset (those who believe their talents are innate gifts).*

+**Hi**,*i'm ayoub kandah i studied risk management and insurance , i have skills in game development, i use unity engine . now im entering a new challenge to learn code .*
 ### - for me,  i keep in growth mindset in 3 ways :
   - *i use [udemy](https://www.udemy.com/) to improve my skills in programing.*